 1964 A new 5-ton Stokes vacuum melt furnace begins operating.

-1965 Our alloys help lift the Gemini astronauts off the launch pad and see them safely home at mission’s end.
+1965 Our alloys help lift the Gemini astronauts off the launch pad and see them safely home at the mission’s end.
 The Titan II launch vehicle for the Gemini program has rocket engines, which feature sets of internal shingles designed to protect the engine nozzles from hot spots.
 These shingles are made from HASTELLOY® C, MULTIMET®, or HAYNES® 25 alloys.

 The United Steel Workers begin a two-year contract for hourly employees.

 The 150,000-sq.-ft.
 Schloeman cold strip mill begins operating on the south side of Defenbaugh Street.
-This greatly expands production of sheet, coil, and strip products.
+This greatly expands the production of sheet, coil, and strip products.